robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 weights for each individual in each network.
 We considered graph strength generated from PBSNs as an index of sociality (i.e., social strength).

+### Variables/sensitivity

+Unless otherwise mentioned, the spatial threshold is 50 and the temporal threshold is 5 minutes.

+1.  landcover scale

+Sample same landcover product at different scales.
+Landcover is the Fogo landcover product.
+Resampled using `grainchanger` from regular resolution (believe it’s 30m), to 100m, 250m, 500m, 1000m, 2500m (tentative numbers).
+Resampling method was modal moving window.
+Water areas were masked before resampling.
+Landcover reclassified to open, forest and lichen.

+    open <- c(1, 6, 7, 9)
+    forest <- c(2, 3, 4, 5)
+    lichen <- 8

+Each modal landcover, and the original are sampled and separate network layers constructed for each.

+1.  spatial threshold

+Social networks constructed using spatsoc.
+Multilayer networks constructed for each season.
+Variable modified is the spatial buffer.
+Series from 5 to 500.

+1.  number of observations

+Randomly select max number of observations - timegroups - (right now 750).
+For each iteration, include n observations for each season for all individuals.
+Subsequent iterations include nstep more (right now 25), along with previously included to remove stochasticity.
+Parallels with observation data.

+1.  time window length

+Varying length of time window (used to define seasons).
+From 75 to 150 right now.
+Fixed start julian day for winter is day 1 and for summer is
+215. Network layers for winter and summer are calculated for each window length.

+1.  time window position Varying position of time window (used to define seasons).
+Fixed length at 75.
+Window positions starting at 1, to +
+    75. So 1-75 is first iteration for winter and 75-150 is second iteration for “winter”.
+Same for summer, starting at 215.
+Network layers for each season are constructed.

+### Metrics

+Right now, we calculate mostly degree/neighborhood based metrics.

+  - Degree centrality

+  - Multidegree

+  - Degree deviation: standard deviation of degree across layers

+  - Neighbors/neighborhood (number of unique actors directly connected to each focal)

+Neighbors = degree within a network layer But across a multilayer network with multiple layers, some neighbors are repeated.

+So the difference between neighbors and degree is the basis for

+  - Connective redundancy: 1 - (neighborhood / degree) When connective
+    redundancy is 0, all edges on all layers are necessary to preserve the social ties

+  - Relevance: neighborhood of specific layer / neighbourhood of full ml net.
+This is the proportion of neighbors present on the layer of focus.
+Comparing across, it tells you which layers are most important for each individual.

+Then there will be some layer similarity.
+Right now it’s just a correlation of each season’s asnipe SRI matrix

+Finally, some weighted variable.

 ## Scale in multilayer networks in practice: case study results